SIGCSE - Special Interest Group on Computer Science Education

 - Resources regarding computing education.

-- Reports from SIGCSE committees on topics of general interest, such as teaching discrete mathematics and evidence-based instructional practices.
+- Reports from SIGCSE committees on topics of general interest, such as women in computing, teaching discrete mathematics, and evidence-based instructional practices.

 - Opportunity to build special communities related to computing education.